Talento90/prsls-hl/13_Securely handle secrets/README.md

 10. Check the logs for this function

-`npm run sls -- logs -f search-restaurants`
+`npx sls logs -f search-restaurants`

 and see the `AccessDeniedException`